Information for Faculty, Staff, and Parents

 Who We Are

 The CPS staff is comprised of Master’s and Doctoral-level counselors and psychologists.
 Licensed by National and State agencies, CPS professionals are schooled in the fields of counseling and psychology from accredited training programs and have a special interest/expertise in college student development.
-CPS also hosts advanced graduate students and professionals completing requirements for their degrees or licensure who are supervised by licensed staff members.
+CPS also hosts advanced graduate interns and professionals completing requirements for their degrees or licensure who are supervised by licensed staff members.

 Students can receive free counseling services at CPS provided they are enrolled in at least 7 credits.
 Students who have fewer than 7 credits can receive services if they have paid the Student Health Fee.